egebremichael/College_app/README.md

 ## Installation

-To get started with this project, first clone the repository and make sure you have Flutter installed on your development machine.
+To get started, first clone the repository and make sure you have Flutter installed on your development machine.

 1. Clone the repository: